 Parses PDF files and makes the content available as a object hierarchy.
-Calling the read() method returns a ferenda.pdfreader.PDFFile object, which is a list of ferenda.pdfreader.Page objects, which each is a list of ferenda.pdfreader.Textbox objects, which each is a list of
+After calling read(), the PDFReader itself is a list of ferenda.pdfreader.Page objects, which each is a list of ferenda.pdfreader.Textbox objects, which each is a list of ferenda.pdfreader.Textelement objects.